A strategist at heart, a litigator by trade, an experienced neutral, and a trusted partner in helping protect your IP rights

 Mediation and Arbitration

 Your dispute does not have to end up in out-of-control, seemingly endless, costly, and frustrating litigation.
-With more than four decades of commercial and intellectual property trial and appellate lawyer experience, I can help you reach your business goals while retaining control over your dispute and its resolution.
-Even if an opponent will not agree to Alternative Dispute Resolution, having a more realistic appraisal of your case helps you effectively manage risk.
+More than four decades of experience in commercial and intellectual property trial and appellate matters can help you reach your business goals.
+Regain control over your dispute and its resolution.
+Even if an opponent will not agree to Alternative Dispute Resolution, having a realistic assessment of your case enables you to more effectively manage risk.

 Valuation of Intellectual Property Assets and Damages Assessments